weixuan2008/dingding-rabbitmq-demo/README.md

 Requirements:
 -------------------
 1. This tutorial assumes RabbitMQ is installed and running on localhost on standard port (5672).
    In case you use a different host, port or credentials, connections settings would require adjusting.
-2. rabbitmq user added that will be used by below demo.
+2. Add appropriate rabbitmq user that will be used by below demo.
 3. maven installed